 Invisible Violence: Why Mothers Must Be Recognised in the Fight Against Gender-Based Abuse

-UN Geneva – Violence against women is widely acknowledged, yet the specific forms of violence linked to motherhood remain overlooked.
-Drawing on grassroots evidence from across the globe, Make Mothers Matter's response to a call for input from the UN Special Rapporteur on Violence against women highlights how mothers face distinct and systemic forms of abuse – and calls for urgent recognition and action.
+UN Geneva – Violence against women is widely acknowledged.
+Yet the specific forms of violence linked to motherhood remain largely overlooked.
+Drawing on grassroots evidence from across the globe, Make Mothers Matter (MMM) has responded to a call for input from the UN Special Rapporteur on Violence against women, highlighting the distinct and systemic forms of abuse faced by mothers – and calling for urgent recognition and action.

-The following summarises MMM’s written response to the call for input on violence against mothers issued by the UN Special Rapporteur on Violence against women, Reem Alsalem – a response which is largely based on input received from 8 of our grassroots members, namely Associations des Familles Monoparentales (ADFM, France), AMECEF (Haiti), Mulheres à Obra (Portugal), Mom Got a Job Foundation (Bulgaria), Mouvement OTITSARA (Madagascar), Life for African Mothers (Sierra Leone), Mothers for Peace (Afghanistan), and Maternity and Midwife Support (MMS, Democratic Republic of Congo).
+This article summarises MMM’s submission, which is based on contributions from eight of our grassroots member organisations: Associations des Familles Monoparentales (ADFM, France), AMECEF (Haiti), Mulheres à Obra (Portugal), Mom Got a Job Foundation (Bulgaria), Mouvement OTITSARA (Madagascar), Life for African Mothers (Sierra Leone), Mothers for Peace (Afghanistan), and Maternity and Midwife Support (MMS, Democratic Republic of Congo).

 Motherhood, a hidden dimension of gender-based violence

-While violence against women is globally recognised as a human rights violation, the specific violence experienced by women because they are mothers remains largely invisible in law, policy, and data.
-Our submission argues that motherhood often intensifies women’s exposure to multiple, intersecting forms of harm—economic, institutional, social, physical, and psychological – rooted in entrenched gender inequality and reinforced by social norms that idealise maternal sacrifice.
+While violence against women is globally recognised as a human rights violation, the specific violence women experience because they are mothers remains largely invisible in law, policy, and data.
+MMM’s submission argues that motherhood often intensifies women’s exposure to multiple, intersecting forms of harm—economic, institutional, social, physical, and psychological.
+These forms of violence are rooted in entrenched gender inequality and reinforced by social norms that idealise maternal sacrifice.

 Economic and institutional barriers trapping mothers

-Economic violence is particularly pervasive: the unequal distribution of unpaid care work restricts mothers’ access to decent employment, leading to financial dependence and exclusion from social protection.
-Discriminatory hiring practices, a motherhood wage gap, and lack of flexible work further entrench inequality, while gaps in child maintenance enforcement and social security systems leave many—especially single mothers—economically insecure.
+Economic violence is particularly pervasive: the unequal distribution of unpaid care work restricts mothers’ access to decent employment, often leading to financial dependence and exclusion from social protection systems.
+Discriminatory hiring practices, a persistent motherhood wage gap, and a lack of flexible work arrangements further entrench inequality.
+In addition, gaps in child maintenance enforcement and social security systems leave many – especially single mothers – in precarious economic situations.

-Institutional and legal systems frequently fail to protect mothers or even exacerbate their vulnerability.
-Family courts may prioritise formal co-parenting arrangements over safety, even in cases involving domestic violence.
-Welfare systems often penalise mothers, particularly those in single-parent households, while administrative barriers and discriminatory practices limit access to justice, housing, and public services.
-These systemic failures reflect deep-rooted biases embedded in legal and policy frameworks.
+Institutional and legal systems frequently fail to protect mothers – and can even exacerbate their vulnerability.
+Family courts may prioritise formal co-parenting arrangements over safety, including in cases involving domestic violence.
+Welfare systems often penalise single-parent households, while administrative barriers and discriminatory practices restrict access to justice, housing, and public services.
+These failures reflect deep-rooted biases embedded in legal and policy frameworks.

 Violence in private and public spheres

-Mothers also experience heightened exposure to interpersonal violence.
-Intimate partner violence often begins or escalates during pregnancy and the postpartum period, with severe consequences for both maternal and child health.
+Mothers also face heightened exposure to interpersonal violence.
+Intimate partner violence often begins or escalates during pregnancy and the postpartum period, with serious consequences for both maternal and child health.

 In healthcare settings, obstetric and reproductive violence—including neglect, coercion, and abuse—violates women’s dignity and right to health.
 Preventable maternal mortality and untreated maternal mental health conditions further illustrate how systemic neglect can amount to forms of violence.